UNSW-CFRC/citydata-geonode-install/README.md

 `Geonode installed on http://YOUR_IP_ADDRESS`

-...where YOUR_IP_ADDRESS is the IP address of the server.
+where YOUR_IP_ADDRESS is the IP address of the server.

 # Configuration